 The chapel walls and ceilings are decorated, most in a Jolly Roger style, with the skulls and bones of 3000 people but another 21,000 are found in the crypt below.

-Any questions or suggestion?
+Any questions or suggestions?
 Do you know any more interesting places to see in Poland?

 I was hoping during my visit to Poland, to meet family members of Stanislaus Zarzycki, Josephus Zarzycki, Antonio Zarzycki, as well as John Borkowski Family